NanpengYu/pmuBAGE/README.md

 # pmuBAGE
 This is a repository for the synthetic phasor measurement unit dataset pmuBAGE.
 (The Benchmarking Assortment of Generated PMU Events).
-See (ArXiv Link Here) for details, and please cite this paper if you use the dataset!
+See our [paper]( https://arxiv.org/abs/2204.01095) for details - and please cite this paper if you use the dataset!

 Sample synthetic frequency event and voltage event figures are shown below.